Risk-averse Fair Multi-class Classification: Numerical Experiments

-Here, $P$ is the frequency within the given dataset used as an estimation of the conditional probability. \end{definition}

-In other words, the estimated probability of a positive classification is the same across the values of the sensitive attribute $Y$ that indicate groups $G_0,\,G_1$.
-The difference between the frequencies can evaluate the fairness of a given classifier.
-Another commonly used fairness metric is the Statistical Rate, defined as follows. \begin{definition} Given a labeled dataset $D = (X_i, L_i, Y_i)_{i \in [N]}$ with the same notation as the above definition, and $ 0 < \tau \leq 1$, a classifier $\psi$ has a statistical rate $\tau$ if .
-Same as before, $P$ is a frequency within the given dataset. \end{definition} The closer $\tau$ is to 1, the more fairness the classifier $\psi$ has between the groups $G_0,G_1$.

-Again, the probabilities here can be numerically estimated by the frequencies of the predictions in each group.
-In the following experiment, we will use these two metrics to evaluate and compare the fairness between different models.
+In the following experiment, we will use the two metrics: EO-difference and EO-ratio, to evaluate and compare the fairness between the different models.
 Apart from fairness, we use F1-score to evaluate the performance of the models.
-The calculation of the F1-score is trivial for the binary classification.
-For the two-stage model with 4 classes, we do not calculate the F1-score of each class.
-Instead, we only consider the two original classes ('Used' and 'NotUsed') when calculating F1-score, since correctly classifying gender was never our goal.
-We take out $30\%$ out of each class as the test set.
-Same as all the previous experiments, during each run, we apply all methods to the same training set and test set for a fair comparison.
+For the two-stage model with 4 classes, we calculate the F1-score of the two original classes (`Used' and `NotUsed') because correctly classifying gender is not our goal.

-In the following experiments, we consider the traditional binary SVM, and the method from \cite{rychener2022metrizing} as baselines.
-For the second baseline method, we implement it with the SVM method.
-For the penalty term that enforces fairness, We adopt the Maximum Mean Discrepancy (MMD) as the distance function, and take the quadratic regularization.
-Like before, we compare these methods under different conditions.

-In Fig.\ref{fig:fairness1}, we compare the methods when the data is not polluted.
-As we can see, all three methods have similar F1-scores, with the binary SVM slightly better than the other two, with the two-stage method following closely behind.
-This is expected as in the paper \cite{rychener2022metrizing}, the authors have made the point that forcing fairness in the model would lead to worse performance.
-We can see from the fairness metrics that fairness is indeed being forced by the two fairness methods.
-However, in this case where data is in good condition, we can see that the baseline method forces fairness better than the two-stage model.

-We have shown that using risk measures for classification leads to better performance under high-risk circumstances.
-Then, what if the data regarding the fairness matter is also contaminated?
-Therefore, we have also conducted experiments with $20\%$ mislabeling introduced to each class, the same way it was introduced in our previous experiments.
-Note that we still only consider the original labels when we introduce the mislabeling, and when we train the two-stage model, we then separate the mislabeled data into 4 classes.

-In addition to the mislabeling, we have also introduced a similar data corruption particularly for the fairness issue.
-Sometimes, it may be challenging to obtain gender data, especially nowadays.
-Therefore, we try to mix up the genders by the same way the mislabeling was done.
-In the training set, $20\%$ of the males are changed to females, whereas $20\%$ females are changed to males.